|

 Eligibility

-When the reassessment documents are not returned by the adoptive parents the benefits will continue based on the most recent AAP 2 and will continue as long as the child remains eligible for AAP benefits.
-The amount of financial assistance is determined by the special needs of the child and circumstances of the family.
+When the reassessment documents are not returned by the adoptive parents, benefits will continue based on the most recent AAP 2 and will continue as long as the child remains eligible for AAP benefits.
+The amount of financial assistance is determined by the child's special needs and the family's circumstances.

 Continuing FC EW Responsibilities and Documentation

-Note: The continuing FC EW completes the FC 8.
+Note: The Continuing FC EW completes the FC 8.
 The child’s adoptive name is not used on the FC 8 to ensure confidentiality.
-The FC 8 must be attached to the “Determination of Federal AFDC-FC Eligibility” (FC 3).
+The FC 8 must be attached to the FC 3.

 Note: The above documents must be completed when requested.